Pisang Peak Climbing

 - The porter: carries loads for the trekking group, essential in Nepal’s mountainous terrain where roads are limited.
 Regulations ensure a maximum weight limit and a minimum wage for their work.
 Porters are provided with proper gear based on the trekking route and are insured for alpine treks.

-Accommodations in Kathmandu during Pisang peak climbing
+Accommodations in Kathmandu during Pisang Peak climbing

-- Hotel Himalayan Suit: Located in the heart of Thamel, this hotel is ideal for walking the bustling streets of Kathmandu.
+- Hotel Himalayan Suite: Located in the heart of Thamel, this hotel is ideal for walking the bustling streets of Kathmandu.
 The spacious rooms all have a bathroom, air conditioning, and Wi-Fi.
 A fully equipped and active dining room is available for all meals, and the breakfast buffet offers a wide choice of foods.
 The hotel offers currency exchange, laundry services, and luggage storage

 - Sampada Garden: Located just 20 minutes on foot from Thamel and Durbar Square, this hotel is convenient for exploring Kathmandu.
 The rooms have all the necessary comforts for your stay: air conditioning, bathroom, and Wi-Fi.
 Breakfasts are served as a generous buffet.
 The hotel provides currency exchange, laundry services, and luggage storage.